microsudaqua/Microsudaqua/content/es/home/database.md

  # CSS class.
  css_class = ""
 +++
-*"Microsudaqua:‌ ‌a‌ ‌georeferenced‌ ‌16S‌ ‌amplicon‌ ‌database‌ ‌of‌ ‌aquatic‌ ‌microbiome‌ ‌from‌ ‌ South‌ ‌America‌"*
+/*"Microsudaqua:‌ ‌a‌ ‌georeferenced‌ ‌16S‌ ‌amplicon‌ ‌database‌ ‌of‌ ‌aquatic‌ ‌microbiome‌ ‌from‌ ‌ South‌ ‌America‌"*/

 A short description will be put here soon